Vincent-class/Haircutsforhounds/bylaws.md

 ## Article V: Committees
 ### Section 1.
 Standing Committees
-The Board may establish standing committees including:
+The Board may establish standing committees including but not limited to:
 - Finance Committee
 - Operations Committee
 - Dog Welfare Committee